msclar/codenames/codenames/README.md

 # Codenames

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.2.
+The frontend was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.2.

+The server was developed in bottle.
+Below you can find instructions to only load the frontend (TODO, add the server instructions!).

+This code is designed to make the eyes of any competent full-stack developer burn.

 ## Development server